leobudima/elogii-blog/content/route-optimization-apps-for-android-and-ios-why-do-you-need-it-to-work-on-both.md

 ## What is the route optimization app?

-A route optimization app refers to the driver app.
+**Route optimization app** refers to **the driver app**.
 It’s a smartphone app that teams in the field use to access information necessary to complete their tasks.
 But also for reporting and to collect various data from the field, such as proof of delivery.

 ## How does the route optimization app work?